-The subject property connects directly to the Vistoso Trails Nature Preserve trail network and facilitates access to off-site trails identified in Exhibit I.9.A: Recreation and Trails.
+The subject property's sidewalks connect directly to the Vistoso Trails Nature Preserve trail network and facilitates access to off-site trails identified in Exhibit I.9.A: Recreation and Trails.
+A new public trailhead west of the subject property will connect the Vistoso Highlands Drive sidewalk to the Vistoso Trails Nature Preserve trail network.